VIEWESMART/ESP32-Arduino/README.md

 ### (15)Click tools and then click “Board”
 ### (16)Let's go to “esp32”
 ### (17)Select the appropriate development board here select “ESP32S3 Dev Module”
-###(18)CPU, Flash Mode, Flash Size, Partition Scheme, PSRAM.(For these configurations, please check the corresponding specifications of the product.
+### (18)CPU, Flash Mode, Flash Size, Partition Scheme, PSRAM.(For these configurations, please check the corresponding specifications of the product.
 If there are no special instructions, please follow this configuration)
-###(19)Set and In the programmer entry of the same tab, we choose “esptool ”.
+### (19)Set and In the programmer entry of the same tab, we choose “esptool ”.
-## Library Installation
+## Library Installation